 For riding to My Son, Ba Na Hills (with Golden Bridge), Hue,… you may find routes on Google Maps.
 But Google Maps almost always suggests you main roads that take you through some sections of highways (QL1A, QL14H,…).
 It is very dangerous and boring to ride side-by-side with trucks and buses.
 You should find countryside roads that are safe to ride, and especially bring you opportunities to explore Vietnam rural life on your way.

-At Hoi An Bike Rental, we support you with scenic and safe routes to ride to My Son, Ba Na Hills, Hue, The Secret Springs,… All are predefined Google Maps links, just click and enjoy riding.
+At Hoi An Bike Rental, we support you with scenic and safe routes to ride to My Son, Ba Na Hills, Hue, The Secret Waterfal,… All are predefined Google Maps links, just click and enjoy riding.

 7. Gas stations and parking service